amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 #### 4. Create pgpool_node_id file (Every Node, but with different content)

-create the pgpool_node_id file with the node id (ex 0) below on every node:
+create the pgpool_node_id file with the node id (ex 0) below on Every Node:
 Write the following inside shell.
 The node id starts from 0 for Node 1, 1 for Node 2, and so on.

 ```shell